bmaso/osm-games/content/bowling/OSM-Episode.md

 > Note: this is not how you usually think of a bowling frame, which is typically described as including "one or two
 > throws, except in the case of the tenth frame which has 2 or 3 throws". _That_ definition is how frames are
 > represented in the _score card visualization_.
 The definition above is a lot simpler, and is what we use
 > to define the _bowling algorithm_, which is different that the visualization.
+The visualization is convenient for
+> humans to use.
+The description below makes more sense for theorem solvers.

 - TODO: datatype definition
 ```smtlib2